RECIPE | Bootlegger’s Fast Car

 „Don't expect no biscuits coming out around here!“

-Well, hot dang!
-Grab your mason jars, folks, 'cause we're about to take a wild ride through history, mixin' up some hooch and tellin' tales that'll curl your whiskers!
+Grab your mason jars folks, 'cause we're about to take a wild ride through history, mixin' up some hooch and tellin' tales that'll curl your whiskers!

 The Birth of the Sidecar and Our Moonshinin' Heritage

-Now, listen here, y'all.
-Once upon a time, 'round about the 1920s, some fancy pants over in Paris (that's in France, for those who ain't never left the holler) went and invented a drink called the Sidecar.
+Once upon a time, around about the 1920s, some fancy pants over in Paris (that's in France, for those who ain't never left the holler) went and invented a drink called the Sidecar.
 Legend has it, this fella used to roll up to his favorite watering hole in a motorcycle sidecar, cool as a cucumber in January.
-The barkeep, bless his heart, whipped up a concoction of cognac, orange liqueur, and lemon juice, naming it after his regular's preferred mode of transport.
+The barkeep whipped up a concoction of cognac, orange liqueur, and lemon juice, naming it after his regular's preferred mode of transport.

 But let me tell you somethin' - while them Frenchies were sippin' their Sidecars, we had our own excitement brewin' right here in the good ol' U.S. of A. You see, them city slickers up in Washington got it in their heads to ban liquor.
-Called it Prohibition, but we called it a darn nuisance!
+Called it Prohibition, but we called it bull sh?t.

 That's when our granddaddies and great-granddaddies became what you might call "entrepreneurs."
-Yessir, they started cookin' up moonshine faster than you can say "bless your heart."
-And let me tell you, transportin' that liquid gold was more excitin' than a coon dog on a hot trail!
+Yes sir, they started cooking up moonshine faster than you can say "bless your heart."
+And let me tell you, transporting that liquid gold was even more exciting!

-Them bootleggers, they was craftier than a fox in a hen house.
-They'd soup up their cars, loading 'em down with jars of shine, and tear through the backroads and hollers.
+Bootleggers were craftier than a fox in a hen house.
+They'd soup up their cars, loading 'em down with jars of shine, and tear through the backroads.
 The revenuers never stood a chance!
 It was like watching a real-life chase scene, only with more mud and cussing.

 Now, here at BMMC79, we ain't advocating breaking no laws, you understand.
-But we sure do appreciate the spirit (pun intended, y'all) of them bootleggers.
+But we sure do appreciate the spirit (pun intended) of the famous bootleggers.
 That's why we cooked up our own version of the Sidecar, using our Queen's Share Moonshine instead of that fancy French brandy.

-We call it the "Moonshine Sidecar," and it's got more kick than a mule with a burr under its saddle.
+We call it the "Bootlegger´s fast car," and it's got more kick than a mule with a burr under its saddle.
 Here's how you make it:

 What you'll need:

-- A generous glug of our Queen's Share Moonshine (that's about 2 oz for you city folks)
+- A generous glug of our Queen's Share sherry fass Moonshine (that's about 2 oz for you city folks)

 - A splash of that fancy orange liqueur (1 oz of Cointreau or Triple Sec)